winwowin/WFO_final/README.md

 <br>Log-in id: tester
 <br>Password: (secret)

-The followings are the authenticated employee IDs have the same password: (secret) Please see the group permission for each role in [domain]/admin/auth/group accountant
+The followings are the authenticated employee IDs with the same password: (secret) Please see the group permission for each role in [domain]/admin/auth/group accountant
 - hr